hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

   * Beam Search
     * When generating words as a sequences, at each time step, the decoder has to make a decision as to what the next word would be in the sequence.
 One way to make a decision would be to greedily find out the most probable word at each time step.
     * Beam search takes into account the probability of the next k words in the sequence, and then chooses the proposal with the max combined probability.
+  * Attention Mechanism
+    * It takes input from each time step of the encoder – but give weights to the timesteps.
+The weights depend on the importance of that time step for the decoder to optimally generate the next word in the sequence

 * [R] Try Neural Network in R